Thuswise/spiki/README.rst

     [doc.html.head]
     title = "My Web page"

-Spiki will automatically generate a title for each document and place it in a ``metdata`` table if one does not otherwise exist.
+Spiki will automatically generate a title for each document and place it in a ``metadata`` table if one does not otherwise exist.
 This allows string substitution to construct text content::

     [metadata]